scriptrdotio/howto/data/query_data.md

-# How do I query my persisted data?
+# How do I retrieve my persisted data?

 - Scriptr.io provides you with a NoSQL database that allows you to save data into key/value structures called "documents"
 - To manipulate documents from within a script, you need to require the native "document" module, which provides very straitghtforward and simple functions.